slexisvn/query_engine/docs/02-logical-plan/11-the-logical-plan-nodes.md

 ## Exercises

+### Understand

+A plan node says _cardinality=100 and _sortedBy=[K ASC].
+Which fact may be an approximation, and which must be sound if a sort is removed?

+### Practice

-1. Print `Object.keys(PlanNodeType).length` and confirm the count.
+1. **Observe.** Print `Object.keys(PlanNodeType).length` and confirm the count.
 Then write a query for each of the thirteen planner-emitted types and record the plan.
 Which two are hardest to trigger?

-2. Take the running query's plan and walk it with [`getChildren`](../../src/planner/logical-plan.ts), printing `node.type` at each level.
+2. **Observe.** Take the running query's plan and walk it with [`getChildren`](../../src/planner/logical-plan.ts), printing `node.type` at each level.
 Now do the same for a query with a CTE and explain the discrepancy between what you printed and what the query reads.

-3. `EXISTS` gives you a `SEMI` join.
+3. **Observe.** `EXISTS` gives you a `SEMI` join.
 Find SQL that yields `ANTI`, and SQL that yields `MARK`.
 Print both plans before and after optimization.

-4. Add a `pruningFilter` to a `LogicalScanNode` by hand and re-print the plan.
+4. **Extend (optional).** Add a `pruningFilter` to a `LogicalScanNode` by hand and re-print the plan.
 Does any formatter show it?
 Find who reads the field, and decide whether the plan printers should.

-5. Change [`LogicalTopN`](../../src/planner/logical-plan.ts) to default `offset` to `1` instead of `0` and run the test suite.
+5. **Extend (optional).** Change [`LogicalTopN`](../../src/planner/logical-plan.ts) to default `offset` to `1` instead of `0` and run the test suite.
 Predict first which tests can possibly notice, using the `TopNFusion` excerpt above and a search for callers of the constructor — then check whether you were right, and make the change that a query would actually have seen.

+### Hints and expected observations

+The cardinality may be an estimate.
+The ordering must hold for every emitted row under the required comparator.
+CTE bodies are required plan data, not a performance estimate.

 ## Recap

 - One file holds the entire IR: twenty-three interfaces, a **discriminated union** over `PlanNodeType`, and twenty-three constructor functions.
 Nodes are plain objects; the union plus `switch` narrowing is what keeps tree walks type-safe.
-- `PlanNodeBase` supplies `children` plus three **annotation** fields — `_cardinality`, `_sortedBy`, `_cteMap` — that carry derived information and never change what a node means.
+- `PlanNodeBase` supplies `children` plus **metadata**: a row estimate, an ordering guarantee, and CTE bodies.
+Their contracts differ; metadata used to remove a sort or resolve a CTE is correctness-sensitive.
 - **Thirteen** node types come from the planner, one per SQL construct. **Ten** arrive later, each from a named pass or from the distributed planner, so the presence of one tells you which stage has run.
 - `JoinType` has **nine** members and only five are writable in SQL; `SEMI`, `ANTI`, `MARK`, and `SINGLE` are what subqueries become.
 - `CTEAnchor` is fully specified and **never constructed** outside tests.
 CTE bodies travel out of band in `_cteMap`, and a `CTEScan` is a childless leaf.